 Wetlands are important feeding grounds and nurseries for land, marine and freshwater animals.
 Hundreds of bird species depend on wetlands around the world as part of their life cycle.
 Migratory birds travel to the Port Phillip Bay and Western Port wetlands from as far away as Alaska, Siberia, China and Japan.

-About Ramsar wetlands
+- About the region’s Ramsar wetlands

 The Ramsar Protection Program aims to reduce threats to the region’s Ramsar-listed wetlands, such as pest plants and animals, and increase community understanding of the importance of wetlands and how to protect them.
 Specialist programs include fox and rabbit control, weed control and fencing.